realadammatthew/humbleberger/src/copy/counting-the-cost.md

 ### Humbleberger Ministries

-> "Whoever wants to be My disciple must deny themselves and take up their cross daily and follow Me." — Luke 9:23
+> "Whoever wants to be My disciple must deny themselves and take up their tree daily and follow Me." — Luke 9:23

 For many Jewish people, the name "Yeshua" is not merely a name; it's a dividing line.
 It marks the beginning of a path that, for many, feels like walking a tightrope between rejection and redemption.
 And for those who are sincerely seeking truth—who are sincerely asking, "Could Yeshua really be the Messiah?"—that question doesn't come cheap.
 It comes with a price.